Sahel: Music

-French
+Ethnic groups

+Sahel is home to diverse ethnic groups like the Fulani, Tuareg, Hausa, Dogon, Songhai, Mande, Kanuri, and Arabs.
+Arabs are dominant eastern and western Sahel, notably in Sudan and Mauritania.
+Many Sahelian tribes have strong historical connections with Arab communities, fostered by trans-Saharan trade routes and the spread of Islam.
+These ties have influenced language, religion and social customs, creating a unique blend of cultures in the region.

+Language

-French is spoken widely in the Sahel, as many of its nations are former French colonies, with two adopting French as an official language and many more using it colloquially.
-The Sahel includes parts of Senegal, Mauritania, Burkina Faso, Mali, Niger, Nigeria, Chad, Sudan and Eritrea, where French is employed to varying degrees.
+French is spoken widely, as many of its nations are former French colonies, with two adopting French as an official language and many more using it colloquially.
+French is a remnant of colonial history and a foreign import to a region characterized by linguistic diversity.

-Colonial History

-The French language in the Sahel, as in much of Africa, is a remnant of colonial history and a foreign import to a region characterized by linguistic diversity.
 After establishing French culture in northern Senegal in the mid-19th century, colonial governors like General Louis Faidherbe pushed deeper into the Sahel's interior, facing opposition from regional leaders.
 Despite resistance, territory was accrued and placed under the control of lieutenant governors who extracted resources and labor from local populations.
 The greater Sahel was subsequently organized into the massive territory of French West Africa in 1895, noted for its linguistic diversity.

-Status of the French Language

 French has been the official language of most Sahel countries at various points in their history, but the trend of removing its official status has gained momentum since the end of French military intervention in the region in 2022.
 Since then, the governments of Mali, Burkina Faso, and Niger have stripped French from being an official language, punctuating a broader theme of the Sahel's self-isolation from Paris.

-Although there is evidence of its use in nearly every Sahel country, research suggests that French is more often a Lingua franca of business among the elite and educated classes than a conduit of practical everyday dialogue.
+Although there is evidence of its use in nearly every Sahel country, research suggests that French is more often a lingua franca of business among the elite and educated classes than a conduit of practical everyday dialogue.

 West African and Sahel loanwords have entered the lexicon of modern standard French, usually in the context of vernacular or slang elocution.
 This trend is mostly understood by the wave of African migrants to France since the end of the colonial era, but has intensified since the explosion of the youth population of Africa.
 Sahel loanwords are challenging the historic rigidity of the French language and its corresponding cultural norms.

-Linguistic Specificities

-Code-switching and linguistic blending is extremely common among French speakers in the Sahel, like other regions known for their linguistic diversity.
+Code-switching and linguistic blending is common among French speakers in the Sahel, like other regions known for their linguistic diversity.
 Loanwords and phonetic irregularities derived from local languages have permeated Sahel French: